 Within a very short time, the daily commute to the office was replaced by flexible and location-independent working.
 Mobile working, home office, teleworking and the cloud have become natural parts of our working world.
 This still poses a number of challenges: Until the home office becomes a truly natural part of teams, communication with customers and interaction with service providers, it won’t really work smoothly.

 Equipment as a Foundation

-Working remotely does not mean being comfortable on the sofa at home; on the contrary, it means being at least as well or better equipped than in the office.
+Working mobile with remote work software does not mean being comfortable on the sofa at home; on the contrary, it means being at least as well or better equipped than in the office.
 For this you need the following equipment:

 - A workplace where you can set up your work equipment ergonomically.

 - A workplace where you can also “close the door” from time to time.